Nickel aluminide: NiAl

 Some of the more successful elements have been shown to be Fe, Co and Cr which drastically increase room temperature ductility as well as hot workability.
 This increase is due to the formation of γ phase which modifies the β phase grains.
-Alloying with Fe, Ga and Mo has also been show to drastically improve room temperature ductility as well.
+Alloying with Fe, Ga and Mo has also been shown to drastically improve room temperature ductility as well.
 Most recently, refracturing metals such as Cr, W and Mo have been added and resulted in not only increases in room temperature ductility but also increases in strength and fracture toughness at high temperatures.
 This is due to the formation of unique microstructures such as the eutectic alloy Ni45.5Al9Mo and α-Cr inclusions that contribute to solid solution hardening.
 It is even being shown that these complex alloys (Ni42Al51Cr3Mo4) have the potential to be fabricated via additive manufacturing processes such as selective laser manufacturing, vastly increasing the potential applications for these alloys.

+Nickel-based superalloys

+In nickel-based superalloys, regions of Ni3Al (called γ' phase) precipitate out of the nickel-rich matrix (called γ phase) to give high strength and creep resistance.
+Many alloy formulations are available and they usually include other elements, such as chromium, molybdenum, and iron, in order to improve various properties.

+Examples

 IC-221M

 An alloy of Ni3Al, known as IC-221M, is made up of nickel aluminide combined with several other metals including chromium, molybdenum, zirconium and boron.
 Adding boron increases the ductility of the alloy by positively altering the grain boundary chemistry and promoting grain refinement.
 The Hall-Petch parameters for this material were σo = 163 MPa and ky = 8.2 MPaˑcm1/2.
 Boron increases the hardness of bulk Ni3Al by a similar mechanism.